TOP > ABOUT > Entry Information

 • Multiple entries from same person are not allowed.
 If discovered, the entry will be revoked, and payments will not be returned, even if the discovery is discovered after the payment has been completed.

-* The purpose is to support the 2024 Noto Peninsula earthquake relief efforts, so it is not affect the selection's result.
+* The purpose is to support relief efforts through sport, so it does not affect the selection results.

 • If a false name, date of birth, sex, qualification time etc are discovered, you wii be disqualified and rejected to participate in the event.
 Please make sure to review all registered information is correct through My Page before completing your entry.
 If you'd like to participate in the event as a JAAF registered runner, please make sure to complete your JAAF registration prior to entry and be sure to enter the correct information.
-If there are any issues, the event organizer may contact you by email or phone.

-* Those who entered as a JAAF registered runner will be verified as a registered member of the JAAF for the 2025 fiscal year after payment.
+* Those who entered as a JAAF registered runner will be verified as a registered member of the JAAF for the 2026 fiscal year after payment.

 As you will not be notified of the result of verification, please make sure that you are registered with JAAF before entering the event.